alezz/quickpoll/README.md

 Requirements:

+- Php script that makes the game (not included in this repository - contact me)

 - Web server with PHP support

 - Wifi local lan with IPv4 class-C addresses dhcp (ip is used to identify each user) -> max 253 users